-In the Chandra Cycle 15 review, no more than 20 hours of the 60 hours of Spitzer observing time available will be awarded to an individual proposal.
+In the Chandra Cycle 16 review, no more than 20 hours of the 60 hours of Spitzer observing time available will be awarded to an individual proposal.
 No TOOs will be approved.
 Highly constrained Spitzer programs are discouraged as joint Chandra-Spitzer proposals.
 If you require highly constrained Spitzer observations you should submit your proposal to the next Spitzer review.
-The Cycle-10 call for proposals will be issued in late spring 2013 and the proposal deadline will be in the summer of 2013.
+The Spitzer Cycle 11 call for proposals will be issued in 2014.
 If you have questions about constraints for the Spitzer observations, please contact the SSC Helpdesk.
-Evaluation of the technical feasibility is the responsibility of the observer, who should review the Spitzer documentation: (http://ssc.spitzer.caltech.edu/warmmission/propkit) or consult with the Spitzer Science Center (SSC) Helpdesk (help@spitzer.caltech.edu).
-For proposals that are approved, the SSC will perform detailed feasibility checks.
-The SSC reserves the right to reject any approved observation that proves to be non-feasible, impossible to schedule, and/or dangerous to the Spitzer instruments.
-Any Spitzer observations that prove infeasible or impossible could jeopardize the overall science program and may cause revocation of the corresponding Chandra observations.
-Duplicate Spitzer observations may also be rejected by the SSC.
+Evaluation of the technical feasibility is the responsibility of the observer, who should review the Spitzer Proposal Kit Web Page (http://ssc.spitzer.caltech.edu/warmmission/propkit) or consult with the Spitzer Science Center (SSC) Helpdesk (help@spitzer.caltech.edu).